Kava Dermopathy

 • Interactions with Medications and Substances: Kava can interact with medications and other substances, potentially compounding its effects on the body, including the skin.
 These interactions can increase the risk of dermopathy.

-How to Treat and Manage Kava Dermopathy?
+How to Treat and Manage Kava Dermopathy

 If you suspect you have kava dermopathy or are experiencing skin changes related to kava consumption, it's essential to seek medical advice.
 A healthcare professional can provide a proper diagnosis and guidance on managing the condition.
 Here are some general steps for treating and managing kava dermopathy: